crossfidev/Plexus-Pool/docs/developer/michelson_anti_patterns.rst

 contracts and difficult to write vulnerable ones, it is still possible to write buggy contracts that leak data and funds.
-This is a list of mistakes that you can make when writing or interacting with contracts on the Tezos blockchain and alternative ways to write code that avoid these problems.
+This is a list of mistakes that you can make when writing or interacting with contracts on the mineplex blockchain and alternative ways to write code that avoid these problems.

 Note: We are currently reworking the concurrency model of Michelson (how